-Net cash used in investing activities for the three months ended March 31, 2023 was approximately \$20 million compared to approximately \$12 million of cash used in investing activities for the three months ended March 31, 2022.
-The \$7 million increase in cash used in investing activities was primarily due to cash paid related to the expansion of our campus in Richmond, Virginia.
+Net cash used in investing activities for the three months ended March 31, 2024 was \$380 million compared to \$20 million for the three months ended March 31, 2023, primarily driven by the purchase of assets related to the purchase of an office building in Arlington, VA to relocate our DC based employees of \$343 million and the expansion of our campus in Richmond, Virginia.

-Net cash used in financing activities for the three months ended March 31, 2023 did not change significantly compared to the cash used in financing activities for the three months ended March 31, 2022.
+Net cash used in financing activities for the three months ended March 31, 2024 was \$23 million compared to net cash used in financing activities of \$16 million for the three months ended March 31, 2023.
+The increase was primarily driven by repurchases of restricted stock to satisfy tax withholding obligations.

-Critical Accounting Policies and Estimates
+Critical Accounting Estimates